-This week we hiked the new NOVA Parks connector linking the popular W&OD bike trail with beautiful Meadowlark Botanical Gardens.
-Only 1.25 miles long, the paved trail provides safe and scenic biking and hiking access to Meadowlark for the first time.
+The NOVA Parks connector trail links the popular W&OD bike trail with beautiful Meadowlark Botanical Gardens.
+Only 1.25 miles long, the paved trail provides safe and scenic biking and hiking access to Meadowlark.

 Meadowlark Gardens and the Washington and Old Dominion Regional Park are only a mile apart and both are managed by the Northern Virginia Regional Park Authority (NOVA Parks).
-Until now, there was no easy way to get from one park to the other, except by traversing narrow streets without bike lanes or sidewalks.
+Until the trail opened in 2014, there was no easy way to get from one park to the other, except by traversing narrow streets without bike lanes or sidewalks.

-NVRPA comes to the rescue with the new connector trail, a 1.25 mile paved stretch of bike lanes and a short street segment that gives bikers and walkers a safe and peaceful way to navigate between one of the best bike trails in Virginia and a gorgeous Virginia public garden.
+NOVA Parks came to the rescue with the Meadowlark Gardens Connector Trail, a 1.25 mile paved stretch of bike lanes and a short street segment.
+The trail gives bikers and walkers a safe and peaceful way to navigate between one of the best bike trails in Virginia and a gorgeous Virginia public garden.

-The Meadowlark Connector Trail begins near mile 14.5 of the W&OD, along a nice section of the trail through Reston and Vienna.
+The Meadowlark Connector Trail begins near mile 14.5 of the W&OD, along an easy, level section of the trail through Reston and Vienna.
 The closest W&OD parking area, at Hunter Station Road, is less than a mile away from the connector trail.

-Enter the Meadowlark Connector Trail near the seating area and the fancy new sign.
-A few hundred feet from the W&OD you'll cross a new bridge then follow an easement through private property.
+Enter the Meadowlark Connector Trail near the seating area and the sign marking the entrance.
+A few hundred feet from the W&OD you'll cross a bridge then follow an easement through private property.

 A short, 1200-foot section of trail uses the street and sidewalks on Meadowlark Road.
-The remainder of the perimeter trail follows fencing along the back edge of Meadowlark Gardens, with Meadowlark Road nicely separated from the path.
+The remainder of the perimeter trail follows fencing along the back edge of Meadowlark Gardens, with Meadowlark Road conveniently separated from the path.

 Views into the park are a nice distraction from the challenging hills along this section of the connector trail.
-Whether you're on a bike or walking, you'll get a good cardio workout (it would be pretty difficult with a stroller or rollerblades).
+Whether you're on a bike or walking, you'll get a good cardio workout.
+The steep hills would be pretty difficult with a stroller or rollerblades.
 Keep an eye out for the cool and quirky seating area at a private house across Meadowlark Road.

-Follow the paved path to the park entrance, or stop and have a picnic at the outdoor seating area.
+Follow the paved path to the park entrance, or stop and have a picnic at one of the outdoor tables.
 We used to bring our kids here for a picnic and a walk even when we weren't planning to enter the park.

 We are grateful to NOVA Parks and all of the volunteers and agencies who make projects like the Meadowlark Connector Trail happen.
-We’re lucky to live in an area with so many beautiful and unique parks nearby.
+Northern Virginia residents and visitors are fortunate to have so many beautiful and unique parks nearby.